emidiovaleretto/candy-care-dublin-ecommerce/README.md

 - As a **Developer** I want to ensure that **all application features work** as they were implemented to work.
 - As a **Developer** I want to ensure **an authenticated user can access** all required information correctly.
 - As a **Developer** I want to **work together with the administrator** of the site for **improvements** for the user of the same.

+## Design Choices

+### Typography

+As a primary font, I have chosen to use [Roboto](https://fonts.google.com/specimen/Roboto) since Roboto has been designed for screens and includes 12 different font weights, from thin to black.
+Roboto also allows letters to take up as much space as it needs and ultimately, making for an improved experience for the user.

+As a secondary font I have chosen to use [Montserrat](https://fonts.google.com/specimen/Montserrat) once Montserrat really shines for short pieces of all caps and the geometric simplicity of the letters.
+It is classified as a *sans serif* with 18 styles and 9 weights.
+This typeface is similar to Proxima Nova, Gotham, Futura, Arial and Helvetica.

 # Project Architecture